t-kramer/beat/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This is the official repository for BEAT, a tool supporting the design of thermo-physiological experiments in buildings.
+This is the official repository for BEAT, a tool supporting the design and execution of thermo-physiological experiments in the built environment.
+We found that the lack of standardization across thermo-physiological experiments in buidlings represents a barrier for advancing knowledge in the field.
+We hope that by gathering and interactively visualizing metadata on these experiments, we can support the development of more consistent and fruitful research in the field.

 [//]: # ([![Product Name Screen Shot][product-screenshot]]&#40;https://example.com&#41;)